devham236/finance-app/client/project-next-steps.md

 1. **Frontend - Features**

-   - [ ] Finish all features inside the Grid-Items --> "Trends", "Income and Expenses monthly" and "Goals"
+   - [x] Finish all features inside the Grid-Items --> "Trends", "Income and Expenses monthly" and "Goals"
    - [ ] Create Settings Page
    - [ ] Set up functionality to show Overview of specific month.

 2. **Backend - Database Connection**

-   - [ ] Set up MongoDB database and create Schemas
+   - [x] Set up MongoDB database
-   - [ ] Set up endpoints in backend to handle CRUD operations
+   - [ ] Set up Schemas to save all data of user in database
    - [ ] Connect frontend to backend API

 3. **Frontend - Styling & Animations**